Updated December 1st, 2020.

 Salta is a city in the northwestern part of Argentina known for its typical colonial style and surrounded by some of the wonderful landscapes of South America.
 It’s known as “Salta, la linda” (Salta, the beautiful) and it’s absolutely a must for all the backpackers who are travelling in South America.

-After the independence, the city fell in a period of financial trouble until the last decade of 19th century when the building of a railway and a massive immigration gave the city a better economic outlook.
+After independence, the city fell into a period of financial trouble until the last decade of the 19th century when the building of a railway and massive immigration gave the city a better economic outlook.

-Nowadays Salta shows itself as a culturalcentrer, loved by national and international tourism, a very safe places and with all kind of accommodation and services.
+Nowadays Salta shows itself as a cultural centre, loved by national and international tourism, a very safe place and with all kinds of accommodation and services.
 Finally, Salta is, after Mendoza, the most important Argentinian province for wine production: a very pleasant end after a day out in the heat of Puna!